 Engaging audiences across the globe on innovation, science and technology, Dr. David Ricketts guides and teaches executives, leadership teams and innovators.
 He helps leaders to understand the untapped value in their market and discover and solve high-impact problems, in order to outperform their competition.
 With an engaging and down to earth style, David works easily with organizations and individuals on many aspects of business and technology.
 His driving passion is to understand how individuals create new value—and how to harness that understanding—for increased business growth.

-From corporate research and development (R&D) to developing new products for the consumer electronics and semiconductor industries.
+A background in corporate research and development (R&D) and developing new products for the consumer electronics and semiconductor industries.

 Engaging and collaborating with front-line innovators in product development and research departments, he served as a strategic marketing manager and manager of new product development.
 Leading R&D from initial concept and intellectual property (IP) development through to testing and customer service.
 His work on identifying and developing high-value products in the corporate environment provides a real-world context for his research into innovation, and his process for discovering high-impact problems.